Run-Around (song)

 "Run-Around" is a song by American rock band Blues Traveler, featured on their fourth studio album, Four (1994).
-The song was the band's breakthrough hit, peaking at number eight on the US Billboard Hot 100 and number 13 on Canada's RPM Top Singles chart.
-It won the band's first Grammy Award in 1996, for Best Rock Vocal Performance by a Duo or Group.
+The song was the band's breakthrough hit, peaking at number eight on the US Billboard Hot 100 and number 13 on Canada's RPM 100 Hit Tracks chart.
+It gave the band their first Grammy Award in 1996, for Best Rock Vocal Performance by a Duo or Group.

 Overview and history

-"Run-Around" debuted on June 24, 1993, during a solo show featuring Blues Traveler frontman John Popper.
-The first full band performance of the song took place the next time it was played, February 21, 1994.
-The 1994 show was significant because it took place at the famous CBGB and the show introduced a number of songs that were to be on their next album, Four.
+"Run-Around" was first played in 1993, during a solo show featuring Blues Traveler frontman John Popper.
+The first full band performance of the song took place in 1994.
+The 1994 show was significant because it took place at the famous CBGB and introduced a number of songs that were to be on their next album, Four.

 The song tells of the relationship Popper had with original bass player Felicia.
 Popper had a crush on her, but was worried because they also shared a close friendship.
-According to guitarist Chan Kinchila the two still remained close friends after the events of the songs.
+According to guitarist Chan Kinchila the two still remained close friends after the events of the song.
 She was also the subject of a later song, "Felicia".